pixelRena/Play-This-Next-React/README.md

 </ul>

 Features to come:

-- Ability to not duplicate games
+'\*' - Priority

-- Allow users to hide certain statuses from view
+- Allow users to hide certain statuses from view\*
-- add ScrollToTop upon changing statuses
+- Portal for other users
+- Lazy Loading\*
+- Hint Displays
+- Proper alert/notification box\*